Communication: Other species

-Besides human communication, there are many other forms of communication found, for example, in the animal kingdom and among plants.
-The field of inquiry studying these forms of communication is called biosemiotics.
-There are additional difficulties in this field for judging whether communication has taken place between two individuals.
-For example, acoustic signals are often easy to notice and analyze for scientists but additional difficulties come when judging whether tactile or chemical changes should be understood as communicative signals rather than as other biological processes.
+Besides human communication, there are many other forms of communication found in the animal kingdom and among plants.
+They are studied in fields like biocommunication and biosemiotics.
+There are additional obstacles in this area for judging whether communication has taken place between two individuals.
+Acoustic signals are often easy to notice and analyze for scientists, but it is more difficult to judge whether tactile or chemical changes should be understood as communicative signals rather than as other biological processes.

-For this reason, researchers often use slightly altered definitions of communication in order to facilitate their work.
+For this reason, researchers often use slightly altered definitions of communication to facilitate their work.
 A common assumption in this regard comes from evolutionary biology and holds that communication should somehow benefit the communicators in terms of natural selection.
-In this regard, "communication can be defined as the exchange of information between individuals, wherein both the signaller and receiver may expect to benefit from the exchange."
-So the sender should benefit by influencing the receiver's behavior and the receiver should benefit by responding to the signal.
-It is often held that these benefits should exist on average but not necessarily in every single case.
+The biologists Rumsaïs Blatrix and Veronika Mayer define communication as "the exchange of information between individuals, wherein both the signaller and receiver may expect to benefit from the exchange".
+According to this view, the sender benefits by influencing the receiver's behavior and the receiver benefits by responding to the signal.
+These benefits should exist on average but not necessarily in every single case.
 This way, deceptive signaling can also be understood as a form of communication.
-One problem with the evolutionary approach is that it is often very difficult to assess the influence of such behavior on natural selection.
+One problem with the evolutionary approach is that it is often difficult to assess the impact of such behavior on natural selection.
 Another common pragmatic constraint is to hold that it is necessary to observe a response by the receiver following the signal when judging whether communication has occurred.